Acme United (NYSE:ACU) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued on Wednesday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued to clients and investors on Thursday.
+The brokerage set a “hold” rating on the stock.

 Acme United Company Profile (Get Rating)